YottaDB/YDBDoc/ProgGuide/functions.rst

 * The expression specifies the string to transform.
 * The intexpr specifies the ID of the alternative transform to use.
-* The optional third argument specifies whether the transform is to normalized form, by default or if zero (0), or, if one (1), the reverse transform from the normalized to the native form..
+* The optional third argument specifies whether the transform is to normalized form, by default or if zero (0), or, if one (1), the reverse transform from the normalized to the native form.
 * The optional forth argument specifes whether to use standard M collation of numbers before strings, the default or zero (0), or to sort all values as strings (1).

 Please see the section on $ZCOLLATE() for a similar alternative.